kj7kunal/kj7kunal.github.io/content/blog/visional/index.md

 ---
-title: The ISRO Internship
+title: My first Full-Time Job - A Look Back
 date: '2021-10-01T12:00:00.00Z'
 description: '2 years as an ML/AI Engineer at Visional Inc.'
 ---

 I have been working with [Visional Inc.](https://www.visional.inc/ja/index.html), based in Tokyo, Japan, since October 2019.
 This was my first job after graduation, and I have been working as an ML/AI Engineer in the AI Team.
-As it is my second work anniversary, I think it would be worthwhile to look back and reflect on my journey so far.
+As it is my **second work anniversary**, I think it would be worthwhile to look back and reflect on my journey so far.

 My work mainly involves the development of end-to-end Machine Learning workflows as well as their deployment in the various services and products offered by the company.